 We got there after an unworldly walk through little twisting lanes inside a village strewn with roadside taverns and shops selling colourful woollens, not too far from the main market.
 However, our resort was located on top of a hill and involved quite a trying climb, which we eventually got used to.

-Although I had an exhaustive list of places to cover in and around Manali, what we finally managed to explore in the span of a few days was this:
+Although we had an exhaustive list of places to cover in and around Manali, what we finally managed to explore in the span of a few days was this:

 - Hadimba Temple